oglama/oglama-app/README.md

 ### Installation

-Create an account at [Oglama](https://oglama.com/) and follow the on-screen instructions.
+Just create an account at [Oglama](https://oglama.com/) and follow the on-screen instructions.

-To download older versions, visit the [Releases](https://github.com/oglama/oglama-app/releases) page.
+To install an older version, visit the [Releases](https://github.com/oglama/oglama-app/releases) page and download the appropriate installer.

 ### Nightly Builds